Like all guitar players, I spend more time than I should thinking about tonewoods.

 In the future, it’s likely we’ll see more and more brands offering jatoba fretboards.
 With rosewood being more regulated (and even more costly as a result), many brands already have these available on their low to mid-price range instruments.

 It wouldn’t be surprising to get to a point where rosewood is only offered on top models, with the price tag to match.
+This is already starting to occur at Gibson and Epiphone, where rosewood was the de facto fretboard material for decades.

 The question is, do you want to stay traditional with the same old sound we all know and love?
 Or do you want to crank it up a notch with something a little different?